benatlh/-benatlh-s-greenhouse-open-control-and-display/README.md

 - solar pannel 12v for e-motors, pump + solar pannel 5v for the mico + small batt for datalogging only
 - rain sensor

 -> first of all we have to make them interract with raspberry.
-We have to get and check the material is ok.
+We have to get and check the material is ok. not easy part

 Then the coding: